 Start With Business Problems, Not AI Solutions

 The fastest way to increase resistance is to lead with the technology.
-I learned this the hard way with a logistics company that rejected our initial proposal outright.
-We had presented "an AI-powered optimization platform."
-They heard "expensive technology experiment."
+Logistics is a recurring example: a proposal pitched as "an AI-powered optimization platform" lands as "expensive technology experiment" and gets rejected outright.

-When we returned six months later, we changed our approach entirely.
-Instead of talking about machine learning algorithms, we asked about their biggest operational headaches.
-The conversation shifted immediately.
+The fix is to change the opening.
+Instead of talking about machine learning algorithms, ask about the biggest operational headaches.
+The conversation shifts immediately.

-They told us about route planning taking their team four hours every morning.
-About drivers sitting idle while dispatchers manually assigned jobs.
-About customers calling to ask where their deliveries were because the system couldn't provide real-time updates.
+Route planning that takes a dispatch team four hours every morning.
+Drivers sitting idle while dispatchers manually assign jobs.
+Customers calling to ask where their deliveries are because the system can't provide real-time updates.
+These are the problems people actually want solved.

-We didn't mention AI until the third meeting.
-When we did, it wasn't "we have an AI solution."
-It was "here's how we can solve that four-hour planning problem and cut it to fifteen minutes."
-The technology became the means, not the end.
+Don't mention AI until the third meeting.
+When you do, it shouldn't be "we have an AI solution."
+It should be "here's how we can solve that four-hour planning problem and cut it to fifteen minutes."
+The technology becomes the means, not the end.

 Find your entry point through pain, not potential.
 What's costing them money right now?
 What process frustrates everyone?
 What competitive pressure keeps leadership up at night?
 Start there, and let the AI conversation follow naturally.